MilliporeSigma

 Features and Benefits

-• Suitable for Biochemical, Cell Biology, and Cell Culture Research
+• Suitable for Biochemical and Cell Biology Research

 • Tested for the presence of anionic and cationic traces